-In the previous paragraphs, we did our best to improve sparse multilingual retrieval, but we have no base to compare it to dense models trained on MIRACL.
-Thus we now add mContriever and mContriever-ColBERT.
-The idea is simple, we take the mContriever finetuned on mMARCO and further finetune it on MIRACL.
-To generate mColBERT we take the mContriever we just finetuned and further train it on MIRACL, but this time under the ColBERT-brute force framework.
+In the previous paragraphs, we did our best to improve sparse multilingual retrieval, but we have no base for comparing it to dense models trained on MIRACL.
+Thus, we now introduced mContriever and mContriever-ColBERT.
+The idea is simple: we take the mContriever finetuned on mMARCO and further finetune it on MIRACL.
+To generate mColBERT, we take the mContriever we just finetuned and further train it on MIRACL, but this time under the ColBERT-brute force framework.
 If we

 3